 - i.
 Purchase from the owner of the nearby Chvaletice power plant, a 1,952 m2 section of land encompassing Rail Spur no. 1, through which the proposed Chvaletice process plant will be serviced and connected to existing rail infrastructure.
 This acquisition is particularly important for the Project, as it provides the Company with a second rail connection, through the existing rail siding of the neighboring power plant.
 This is expected to provide greater logistical capacity and flexibility for the Project.
 The cost of the land is 252,762 Czech Koruna (approximately \$14,000).
 The acquisition of this section of land was completed on April 15, 2021. - ii.
 Purchase of a 49,971 m2 parcel of land, including a rail spur extension that will provide additional room and flexibility for the definitive Chvaletice commercial plant layout.
 The cost of the land is 18,739,125 Czech Koruna (approximately \$1.1 million) and can be paid in five 7.5% annual instalments (approximately \$80,000), followed by the remaining balance of approximately \$700,000 in the final year.
-The first instalment was refundable, subject to a positive environmental due diligence of the site, which was obtained in January 2021.
-Thereafter, the Company has the option to terminate the contract after the third instalment.
 At September 30, 2021, the Company recognized a liability for the two payments due in October 2021 and 2022 in the total amount of \$164,304.
 In October 2021, the Company paid \$82,152 of this amount.
-At June 30, 2022, the remaining balance was revalued at \$77,156. - iii.
+At September 30, 2022, the remaining balance was revalued at \$77,636.
+In October 2022, the Company paid the third annual instalment. - iii.
 Lease of a 3,504 m2 right-of-way for a period of 30 years, with a one-month cancellation notice period, to allow the straightening of a proposed conveyor route.
 Annual rental will be 60,000 Czech Koruna (approximately \$3,000) and the Company will retain an option to purchase this land.

 The area of interest for the Project overlies several privately-owned land parcels with surface rights.
 To date, Mangan has received the consent to access the site from the landowners whose surface properties underlie the tailings.
-The Company and the Municipality of Chvaletice, being the landowners, signed a land access agreement via rental of the land to the Company until the earlier of a 40-year period or upon remediation of the land.
-The annual rental of 7.46 million Czech Koruna (approximately \$420,000), adjusted for inflation based on the average annual Czech consumer price index for the 12 months of the previous calendar year.
-The land rental agreement is effective as of July 1, 2022.
-The first rental payment of the annual proportionate amount of 3.7 million Czech Koruna (\$204,000) was made on July 28, 2022.
+The Company and the Municipality of Chvaletice, being one of the landowners, signed a land access agreement via rental of the land to the Company until the earlier of a 40-year period or upon remediation of the land.
+The annual rental is 7.46 million Czech Koruna (approximately \$420,000), adjusted for inflation based on the average annual Czech consumer price index for the 12 months of the previous calendar year.
+The land rental agreement is effective July 1, 2022, and the first rental payment was made on July 28, 2022.

-On June 7, 2022, the Company also paid the first instalment of \$516,452 pursuant to the agreement with Helot, spol. s.r.o. and Ing.
+On June 7, 2022, the Company also signed an agreement with Helot, spol. s.r.o. and Ing.
 Martin Vanek to acquire 78,437m2 in total consisting of several land parcels adjacent to the tailings area that provide additional room and flexibility for the Chvaletice residue storage facility layout.
 The total cost of the land is 54,327,751 Czech Koruna (approximately \$3.0 million).
 The first instalment of \$516,452 was paid on June 22, 2022.
 The remaining amount will be paid in two instalments of approximately \$516,000 and \$1,918,000 in January 2023 and 2024, respectively.